mikhailshilkov/mikhailio-docpad/src/documents/2018/07/monads-re-explained-in-csharp/index.html.md

 }
 ```

-In all 3 cases, there was a complication which prevented us from sequencing method
+In all 3 cases there was a complication which prevented us from sequencing method
 calls fluently.
-In all 3 cases, we found a gluing code to get back to fluent composition.
+In all 3 cases we found a gluing code to get back to fluent composition.

 Let's try to generalize this approach.
 Given some generic container type
 `WorkflowThatReturns<T>`, we have a method to combine an instance of such workflow with